-For my friends in chemical engineering this is for you.
-If you have to do a lot of math this is great for you.
+For my friends in chemical engineering, this is for you.
+If you have to do a lot of math, this is great for you.
 With the Ink to Math converter can you write your formula and this will convert it.
-You also write the math down and convert it afterwards.
+You also write the math down and convert it afterward.

 Get OneNote for free on all your devices

 One of the most important things about a note taking application is to have your notes everywhere available.
 Microsoft does offer several OneNote apps for different platforms such as a Windows Desktop Application, Windows Store, Windows Phone, Apple iPad, iPhone, and an Android app.
 With this and SkyDrive you can access your notes on any device at any time.